-Visit Identifier ^a Screening Periods 1 through 3 Follow-up contact Early Termination/ Discontinuation Days Relative to Day 1 Day 28 to Day -2 Day -1 Day 1 Day 2 Day 3 Day 4 Day 5 Day 7 ^o 28-35 Days ^b Hours After Dose 0 n 24 48 72 96 144 HIV, HBsAg, HBsAb, HCVAb, HbCAb X COVID-19 questionnaire ^q X X X X COVID-19 testing ^j X X X X ^c X COVID-19 check temperature ^f X X X X X X X X X Bosutinib administration ^k X CCI █ PK blood sampling See Table 2 for detailed sampling times X Serious and nonserious AE monitoring X → → → → → → X X X Prior/concomitant treatments X → → → → → → X X X Retained Research Samples (Prep D1 and Prep B2) ^m X CRU discharge X ^c X ^c
+Visit Identifier ^a Screening Periods 1 through 3 Follow-up ^b Early Termination/ Discontinuation

+Days Relative to Day 1 Day -28 to Day -2 Day -1 Day 1 Day 2 Day 3 Day 4 Day 5 Day 7 ^c 28-35 Days

+Hours After Dose 0 ^d 24 48 72 96 144

+HIV, HBsAg, HCVAb, HBCAb X

+COVID-19 questionnaire n X X X X

+COVID-19 testing ^o X X X X ^f X

+COVID-19 check temperature ^p X X X X X X X X X

+Bosutinib administration ^q X

+PK blood sampling See Table 2 for detailed sampling times X

+Serious and nonserious AE monitoring X → → → → → → X X X

+Prior/concomitant treatments X → → → → → → X X X

+Retained Research Samples (Prep D1) ^r X

+CRU discharge X ^f X ^f X ^f

-Abbreviations used in this table may be found in [Appendix 9](#).
+Abbreviations used in this table may be found in [Appendix 8: Abbreviations](#).

-- Visit Identifier: Day relative to start of study intervention (Day 1). - Follow-up contact: May occur via telephone and must occur at least 28 calendar days and up to 35 calendar days after the last administration of the study intervention. - CRU confinement: Participants will be required to stay in the CRU for at least 72 hours following bosutinib dosing and allowed to remain in the CRU through the collection of the 96 hour PK sample on Day 5.
-Participants may be discharged on Day 4 of each period at the discretion of the investigator following assessment of bosutinib PK sampling at 72 hours post dosing and completion of all other required assessments.
-Alternatively, if participants remain in the CRU until the completion of the 96 hour PK sample collection, the Day 4 discharge assessments described above (except COVID-19 testing) will be delayed until Day 5.
+- Visit Identifier: Day relative to start of study intervention, ie, bosutinib dosing (Day 1). - Follow-up: May occur via telephone and must occur at least 28 calendar days and up to 35 calendar days after the last administration of the study intervention. - Day 7 (Period 3): Will be used as the end of study visit including at a minimum: safety labs, ECG assessment, BP, temperature and pulse rate assessments, the last PK sample collection, assessment of participant-reported AEs, a review of concomitant treatments, contraception check and COVID-19 testing, COVID-19 questionnaire, COVID-19 check temperature, and brief physical examination. - Day 1 0h: Activities to be performed predose. - Review inclusion/exclusion criteria: Period 1 only.
+Review any changes from Screening. - CRU confinement: Participants will be required to stay in the CRU for at least 72 hours following bosutinib dosing in each period and allowed to remain in the CRU through the collection of the 96-hour PK sample on Day 5 or 144-hour PK sample on Day 7.
+Participants may be eligible for discharge on Day 4 of each period at the discretion of the investigator following collection of bosutinib PK sampling at 72 hours post dosing and completion of all other required assessments.
+Alternatively, if participants remain in the CRU until the completion of the 96-hour PK sample collection, the Day 4 discharge assessments described above will be delayed until Day 5; if participants remain in the CRU until the completion of the 144 hour PK sample collection, the Day 4 or 5 discharge assessments described above will be delayed until Day 7.